elixir-lang/elixir-lang.github.com/getting-started/modules.markdown

 ## Scripted mode

 In addition to the Elixir file extension `.ex`, Elixir also supports `.exs` files for scripting.
-Elixir treats both files exactly the same way, the only difference is in intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting, without the need for compilation.
+Elixir treats both files exactly the same way, the only difference is in intention. `.ex` files are meant to be compiled while `.exs` files are used for scripting.
+When executing, both files are compiled.
+The `.ex` files generated the `.beam` bytecode on disk; whereas the `.exs` files only loaded the bytecode modules in memory, not written to disk.

 For instance, we can create a file called `math.exs`:

 ```elixir
 defmodule Math do